AdobeDocs/commerce-merchant-services.en/help/live-search/overview.md

 ---
 # Introduction to [!DNL Live Search]

 [!DNL Live Search] is a service for Adobe Commerce that replaces the standard search capabilities.
 The [!DNL Live Search] module is installed with Composer and connects your [!DNL Commerce] installation to the [!DNL Live Search] [service](../landing/saas.md).
-Once configured, the default search text field is replaced with the [!DNL Live Search] text field.
+When it is configured, the default search text field is replaced with the [!DNL Live Search] text field.

 [!DNL Live Search] appears on the *Marketing* menu under *SEO & Search* in the [!DNL Commerce] *Admin*.